Joseph Breck (curator): Career

 established Minneapolis Society of Fine Arts, where he was instrumental in the creation of the Minneapolis Institute of Arts.
-He returned to the Metropolitan in 1917 as the Curator of the Decorative Arts department and Assistant Director of the Museum.
-The collections and scope of the Decorative Arts department so greatly expanded that after Breck’s death in 1933 it was divided into three departments: Renaissance and Modern Art, Medieval Art, and the American Wing.
+He returned to the Metropolitan in 1917 as the curator of the Decorative Arts Department and assistant director of the museum.
+The collections and scope of the Decorative Arts Department so greatly expanded that after Breck's death in 1933 it was divided into three departments: Renaissance and Modern Art, Medieval Art, and the American Wing.

-In 1932, Joseph Breck was named the first director of the new branch of the Metropolitan Museum, The Cloisters.
+In 1932, Breck was named the first director of the new branch of the Metropolitan Museum, The Cloisters.
 Though he did not live to see the building completed, Breck worked intensely on the arrangement of its collections and the planning of the structure itself.
-In his obituary in The New York Times it was pointed out that he took it upon himself to make “a study of further manuscripts and tapestries to find out what flowers were illustrated in Medieval times so that the new Cloisters’ garden might reflect the Medieval spirit."
+In his obituary in The New York Times, it was pointed out that he took it upon himself to make "a study of further manuscripts and tapestries to find out what flowers were illustrated in Medieval times so that the new Cloisters’ garden might reflect the Medieval spirit."